MaximEsin/CastleSurvivors/Readme.md

    - Discover a healty weapon.

 7. **Game Timer:**
-   - Survive through waves within the time limit to win.
+   - Survive as long as you can!

 ## Controls